Vamsi (film): Reception

 Rediff gave the film a negative review and noted, "Take an ordinary Telugu film.
 Spice it up well with masala.
 Add sizzling dance numbers.
 And you get the ingredients of a good dish called Vamsi".
 Full Hyderabad also gave a negative review and opined, "This one is okay for a lazy Sunday evening in front of the telly, but watching it in a theater paying good money is too much optimism".
 On the contrary, Idlebrain gave the film a rating of three out of five and criticized the last 30 minutes of the film.
 Telugu Cinema wrote "The entire film was shot in rich ambience.
 The camera and music created the right mood.
 The songs were shot in beautiful locale including one in Film City.
 Director should be appreciated for making this old-fashioned story decent with right mixture and timing of comedy and action".
+Indiainfo wrote "Lackluster story, bad screenplay and mediocre direction made the film an ordinary mass-masala film.
+Even worse thing is that watching ailing superstar Krishna roaring with rage against villains on screen.
+His ill health showed in every scene".